Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 Once you understand what the company’s needs are, you can target these in your answer by telling your interviewer how you’re qualified to help fill these needs.

-2. Showcase your unique skills and qualifications
+2. Highlight your unique skills and qualifications

 Here’s an example: